Ethikry/RegexTutorial-c17/Develop/Phone-number-regex.md

 ### Greedy and Lazy Match

 The only greedy operator used in this regex is the `{}` to define and capture a set of 3 digits.

-### Boundaries

-There are no boundaries used in this regex.

-### Back-references

-There are no back-references used in this regex.

-### Look-ahead and Look-behind

-There are no look-ahead or look-behind operators used in this regex.

 ## Author